This is the featured image of the The Key Aspects Which Make a Great Mix blog article.

 Spatial analyzer

-Saturation is a go-to tool if you want to make something sound more present and rich.
-It’s used to make any element of the mix dominate more of the frequency soundscape, which subjectively makes it better sounding.
-Great mixes cleverly use saturation to bring life to specific elements in the mix.
-It’s often also used as a process in the master bus, to give a mix that extra push and hype-up the whole thing.
+Saturation is a go-to tool to make something sound more present and rich.
+It's used to make any element of the mix dominate more of the frequency soundscape, subjectively making it better sounding.
+Great mixes cleverly use saturation to bring life to specific elements.
+It's often also used as a process in the master bus to give a mix that extra push and excite the whole thing.

 Harmonic saturation for specific elements in the mix

-Feel free to reduce the saturation level of particular elements in parts of the arrangement where it is not needed.
+Feel free to reduce the saturation level of particular elements in parts of the arrangement where unnecessary.
 Again, automation is your friend.

 Experimentation

 Great mixes set themselves apart.
-They often don’t go unnoticed.
-You’ve probably found yourself listening to elements, instruments, or whole mixes that instantly catch your attention.
+They often don't go unnoticed.
+You've probably listened to elements, instruments, or whole mixes instantly catching your attention.
 They have that thing that makes them sound different, new, and exciting.

 Experimentation is the only guide in such a case.
 Follow your gut, test things out, and approach the mixing process creatively.